Libreh/Rulebook/README.md

 ### Clarifications
 You accept the rules by viewing all pages and closing the rulebook.
 You can close by clicking the `Done` or `Take Book` buttons, or pressing Escape on your keyboard.
-The `Take Book` button is not supposed to give the player the book (that's just what it says and AFAIK you can't change it server-side).
+The `Take Book` button will give you an actual in-game rulebook item.

 ## Commands (and permissions):
 - `/rulebook` and `/rules` - Displays the rules in chat (`rulebook.main`, available by default)